-When a probationary student's accmulative GPA rises above these minimum levels he is removed from probation.
+When a probationary student's accumulative GPA rises above these minimum levels he is removed from probation.
 Students on probation:

-- 1. Are under the special supervision of the Academic Dean. - 2.
-Will be requested to adjust academic loads (12 hr. max.) - Are restricted from participation in certain extra- and co-curricular activities. - 4.
-May be required to take special classes in Study Techniques.
+1. Are under the special supervision of the Vice President for Academic Affairs.

+2. Will be requested to adjust academic loads (12 hr. max.).

+3. Are restricted from participation in certain extra-and cocurricular activities.

-To be eligible for continued pursuit of a degree program in the college, students must have met the minimum GPA's listed above for admission to the next level of study.
+4. May be required to take special classes in Study Techniques.
+To be eligible for continued pursuit of a degree program in the College, students must have met the minimum GPA's listed above for admission to the next level of study.
 Evaluations are made following the end of each academic year.
-Appeals for enrollment reinstatement must be directed to the Academic Dean.
+Appeals for enrollment reinstatement must be directed to the Vice President for Academic Affairs.